Store Manager Resume: Templates, Examples & Essential Skills

 - Collection items

-To impress an employer and land an interview, simply remember to:
+To impress an employer and land an interview for a Store Manager role, simply remember to:

 - Use quantifiable data in your experience sections and personal statement